guandai/DataPanels/README.md

+# job test

 ## The code need to be run in http server
-# DataPanels
-show data in panels

-create a start for widgets switch